 When you allow co-located people direct access, an imbalance at the expense of the remote participants may appear.
 It may lead to exclusion and diminishing the contribution of the remote people.

 Be the first

-If you are a facilitator of a meeting, be up and running 5-10 minutes early to ensure that all setups are working.
+If you are a facilitator of a meeting, be up and running 5-10 minutes early to ensure that all setups work normally.

 Having a working agreement will help you to address the basic rules of distributed Agile events.
 For example, muting yourself if you are not talking, and so on.

 The issues related to privacy and confidentiality should be discussed in advance.
-For example, you may record a video of a session if everyone in your distributed team is aware of it and not objecting.
+For example, you may record a video of a session if everyone in your distributed team is aware of it and doesn’t object.